Typical blueprint of a residential floor plan; photo courtesy Boereck

 Many home remodeling projects dont require building permits to be pulled but others do.
-That usually means youll need an architect to draw up blueprints to submit for permits.
+If so, in most cases it means youll need an architect to draw up blueprints to submit for permits.

 Architects are detail-oriented professionals.
 They have to stay in the know about changes in local building codes.
 Many are like attorneys in that they like to charge by the hour.

-As you can imagine, a homeowner that likes to make a lot of changes can make for construction cost overruns.
+As you might imagine, a homeowner that likes to make a lot of changes might cause construction cost overruns.
 Here are some tips to keep things under control.

 Focus on Your Remodeling Budget

 This area where initial mistakes can be made.
 Construction materials range from cheap to expensive.
 If youre considering green building methods prices will be high initially but will pay off in the long run.
 Labor costs can also be high, especially if you must use union labor.
 But please do not use undocumented illegal aliens; it may be cheaper but it's illegal and you will be sowing the seeds of your country's economic demise.

 You shouldnt skimp on either expense, so you need to nail down your priorities.
 I cant tell you how many times Ive been asked to bid on salvaging a remodel after the cheap illegal aliens bungled the job!